 What is Arc Flash?

-An arc flash is a release of electrical energy from an electrical system that occurs duringcertain types of arc fault.
-When an arc flash occurs, an electrical arc travels either from one conductor to another or to ground through the air.
-An arc flash occurs quickly and lasts until the circuit is broken, usually by built-in protective mechanisms.
+An arc flash is a release of electrical energy from an electrical system that occurs during certain types of arc fault.
+When an arc flash occurs, an electrical arc travels either from one conductor to another or to ground through the air; it happens quickly and lasts until the circuit is broken, usually by built-in protective mechanisms.

-When work is performed on live or damaged equipment, it’s more likely an arc flash will occur.
+When work is performed on live or damaged equipment, there is a higher risk for an arc blast.
 This happens because the isolation between electrified conductors or the insulation isn’t adequate.
-Activities that are more likely to lead to an arc flash are installing/removing fuses and installing/removing circuit breakers.
+Activities that are more likely to lead to an explosion are installing/removing fuses and installing/removing circuit breakers.
 The Occupational Safety and Health Administration (OSHA) explains that other common causes of arc flash events include condensation, corrosion, dust, or dropping a conductive tool.

 Why is arc flash a cause for concern?

 These events are very hazardous: they result in temperatures upwards of 35,000 degrees Fahrenheit and create pressure waves called arc blasts.
 The extreme temperatures of these explosions can cause serious thermal burns and melt or even vaporize the metal conductors.
 The corresponding blast creates a pressure wave that can knock people over and collapse lungs.
 The noise associated with this type of event can even rupture eardrums.